 - 1. Place machine in operators position and supply power to the machine. - 2.
 Depressurize conditioning system: in the "Conditioner Diagnostics" screen of the "Maintenance" menu, turn on the conditioner vent valve and the pressure control valve until the pressure gauge and digital sensor both read "0". - 3.
-Disconnect power cord from the lane machine. - 4.
+Turn off power to the lane machine. - 4.
 Disconnect electrical cables from both the pressure and temperature sensors (push down and away on tab to disconnect).